No time for losers, `cause we are the champions of the world!"

 It may be the ultimate junior high school anthem -- though little did kids imagine at the time that the strutting, bombastic, theatrical Freddie Mercury, lead singer of the rock group Queen, was, indeed, a proud and flamboyant queen himself.
 With the explosion of gay culture in the 1980s, and the death of Mercury from AIDS in 1991, people who often mocked Queen as a silly purveyor of arena rock also began to appreciate the group's musical charms ("Bicycle," "We Are The Champions," "Bohemian Rhapsody") and Village People-style campiness.

-In an upcoming one-man show written and directed by Charles Messina, Paul Goncalves will portray Freddie Mercury awakening from death on Nov.
+In a one-man show written and directed by Charles Messina, Paul Goncalves portrays Freddie Mercury awakening from death on Nov.
 24, 1991 with a new lease on life.
 In Mercury: The Afterlife And Times Of A Rock God, the rock singer struggles to make sense of his fate and realizes that fame, fortune and talent aren't enough for true peace of mind.
 "Beyond the darkness of his fear," reads the press release, "shines a light far brighter than the star he was on earth."

 Goncalves and Messina have been friends since kindergarten.
 The idea for Mercury came to Messina in 1992 and carried on through other projects until April, when Messina finally finished the piece.